 - Mobile bill pay: Some credit card issuers offer a mobile app you can use to pay your bill.
 You’ll just need your payment account details.

-- Online bill pay: Sign in to your credit card account, and provide your bank account or debit card details to make a payment online.
+- Online bill pay: Sign in to your credit card account, and provide your bank account details to make a payment online.